 Days have become tedious.
 I wake up.
 I walk 10 paces from my bed to my desk and open my laptop, where I sit until 5 PM.
 I close my laptop.
 Then I make masks.
-Or I eat compulsively.
-Or I drink.
-Some nights I just give up and curl up in bed with the cats and watch a movie.
+Or I eat, or I drink.
+Some nights I just curl up in bed with the cats and watch a movie.

 Vicki and I went grocery shopping on my lunch hour.
-QFC was a little scary, most (but not all) shoppers were wearing masks, very few checkers were wearing masks, and social distancing was difficult.
+QFC was a little scary; most shoppers were wearing masks, but very few checkers were, and social distancing was difficult.
 It was unexpectedly exhausting.

-President Man-Child (PMC) now turns the state re-openings over to the governors after being informed that he isn’t actually King.
-The governors on both coasts continue to work to form regional coalitions, and are redefining what “these United States” actually stands for.
-PMC cedes both authority and responsibility after issuing 18 pages of vague and useless guidelines, and announcing we are “past the curve”.
-Except that we had 5,000 deaths yesterday and our mortality rate is now over 4%.
+Trump has turned the state re-openings over to the governors after being informed that he isn’t actually the King.
+The governors on both coasts continue to work to form regional coalitions, and are redefining “these United States.”
+Trump cedes both authority and responsibility after issuing 18 pages of vague guidelines, and announcing we are “past the curve.”
+We had 5,000 deaths yesterday and our mortality rate is now over 4%.
 Nursing home mortality is much higher.

-And now, PMC tweets for three Democratic states to be “liberated” and mentions Second Amendment Rights in all caps.
-Still no one in Congress is interceding…
+And now, Trump tweets for three Democratic states to be “liberated” and mentions Second Amendment Rights in all caps.
+Still no one in Congress is interceding.

 April 19, 2020

 A fairly productive day today.
-I’m now alternating between making masks for the Cancer Care Alliance and the Masks4Millions project, and am looking at scaling back in May so I can return to some outstanding commissions.
+I’m making masks for the Cancer Care Alliance and the Masks4Millions project, and am looking at scaling back in May so I can return to some outstanding hat commissions.

 Today there are right-wing protests against the lockdown orders in Maryland, Texas, Ohio, and also Olympia, WA.
-“Fire Fauci” and the “Liberate” tweets from PMC are the themes, PMC has expanded his tweets to elude to a ‘loss of gun rights.’
+“Fire Fauci” and the “Liberate” tweets from Trump are the themes, and he has expanded his tweets to elude to a ‘loss of gun rights.’
 More protests are scheduled in the coming weeks.
-So again I set a clock to check for an uptick in COVID-19 cases in 14-18 days from now.

 April 20, 2020 – Oil goes negative